Earthquake. Moral Injury and Resilience.

 In-Depth Interviews

-Conducting 30 individual interviews to understand the experiences of people who experienced and did not experience moral injury.
+Conducting 37 individual interviews to understand healthcare workers’ experiences related to moral injury.

 3